WhANAU & COMMUNITY voices from Te Tai o Poutini HIGHLIGHTED wellbeing PRIORITIES. Here’s HOW OUR PARTNERS ARE ADDRESSING YOUR PRIORITIES

 On-site accommodation is available for Coasters who need to travel to Te Nīkau Hospital & Health Centre.

-Kā Pou Whenua Kaupapa After-Hours Crisis Support.
-A Free
+Kā Pou Whenua

-Kā Pou Whenua adopts a strengthsbased approach, fostering inclusive engagement with tangata whaiora and their whānau.
+Kā Pou Whenua adopts a strengths-based approach, fostering inclusive engagement with tangata whaiora and their whānau.
 The service is designed to support individuals in addressing unique challenges, identifying needs, and working collaboratively with whānau to develop coping strategies for distressing situations, feelings, or events.

 Delivered by a diverse team of clinical, cultural, and non-clinical kaimahi, Kā Pou Whenua offers a safe, holistic pathway to wellness, grounded in Mātauranga Māori principles.
-Operating through a telehealth platform, the service is accessible and flexible for those needing afterhours support.
+Operating through a telehealth platform, the service is accessible and flexible for those needing after-hours support.

 LET’S TALK MENOPAUSE